bkim9/CSE168tonemapping/final/TONEMAP2/README.txt

 Then, the first run on a given image size will be slow (up to one hour on pictures with several megapixels) but the next ones will be faster.

+Finally, as mentioned in the article, the convolution can be more efficiently evaluated.
+This involves larger modifications that are beyond the scope of this demo.